Tetricia805/My-Analysis-Journey/README.md

 # My Analysis Journey

-A structured learning and portfolio repository documenting my hands-on progression into data analytics.
+This is a structured learning and portfolio repository documenting my hands-on progression into data analytics.
 Built while preparing for a career transition to data analytics